Walnuts During Pregnancy: Benefits And Side Effects

 • Walnuts may also interfere with iron absorption leading to anemia in the long run (15).

-• Because they are high in calories, overeating walnuts may cause excessive weight gain.
+• Since they are high in calories, overeating walnuts may cause excessive weight gain, complicating weight management during pregnancy.

 What Precautions Should You Take While Eating Walnuts?